Last Updated on August 6, 2022

 Since moving to the USA, I’ve had to rely on visiting small towns to get my travel fix.
-I’m 3 and a half hours away from the nearest two large cities (Chicago and Des Moines), which make just trying to get to the airport a chore.
-In the UK I was spoilt living 20 minutes from one of London’s airports, I could get from my front door and to a major city IN ANOTHER COUNTRY within 3 and a half hours.
+I’m 3 and a half hours away from the nearest two large cities (Chicago and Des Moines).
+It makes just trying to get to the airport a chore.
+In the UK I was spoilt living 20 minutes from one of London’s airports.
+I could get from my front door and to a major city IN ANOTHER COUNTRY within 3 and a half hours.
 I can’t even drive across a state in that time!
-So if I want to get away for a quick weekend break, I’ve had to train myself to view anywhere and everywhere as a tourist destination, no matter how big or how small.
+So if I want to get away for a quick weekend break, I’ve had to train myself to view anywhere and everywhere as a tourist destination.
+No matter how big or how small.

-Being an expat, makes it a little easier in the sense that I’m completely new to the area/country so I view most places with fresh eyes, I’m purposely researching places because I’m after things to do so I’m actively searching for anything that’s a little unique or different.
+Being an expat, makes it a little easier in the sense that I’m completely new to the area/country.
+I view most places with fresh eyes.
+I’m purposely researching places because I’m after things to do and actively searching for anything that’s a little unique or different.
 Since being here, I’ve travelled and been to places that people who have lived here ALL OF THEIR LIFE, didn’t even know existed.

 But that’s the thing, when you’ve lived somewhere all your life, it’s often hard to see or appreciate what you have until it’s gone.
 I’m a prime example of this.
 I used to call my UK hometown ‘Boring Braintree’.
-I once saw an overseas visitor posing in front of one of the old buildings and was like why would anyone come here on a holiday?
+An overseas visitor was once posing in front of one of the old buildings.
+I was like why would anyone come here on a holiday?
 I was born there and lived there for 26 years, it wasn’t until I left that I realised what I had right on my doorstep all along.
 The town dates back over 2000 YEARS, there are buildings still standing from the 1400’s!
 Considering places in the USA make the ‘historic register’ by being built in the late 1800’s, it makes what Braintree has ancient in comparison!

 Related reading: A Local’s Guide To Braintree Essex